 So the upside here is: optimizing your website to provide good search results doesn’t cost money.
 The downside: it can cost time, energy, and effort to get the search rankings you’d like.
 The goal is to get on the first page of search engine results, but it takes some time.

-Here’s what to consider as you embark on your SEO journey.
+Here’s what to consider as you improve your school’s SEO.

 2. A blog is an important SEO tool, but every page of your site should be optimized for search.